appsignal/appsignal-javascript/.github/ISSUE_TEMPLATE/bug_report.md

 labels: bug
 ---

+If your bug is about how AppSignal works in your app specifically we recommend you contact us at support@appsignal.com with your bug report instead.

+---

 _"Think of your bug report like a good tweet: You want it short, sweet, and to the point."_ 🐞

 **Describe the bug**